tylerwow/mpie-p81-haunted-house-lighting/README.md

 - Create reflections using Reflection Probes
 - Manipulate the parameters of lights from scripts

-To get started, create a git repository in yout account based on this template and clone it onto your machine.
+To get started, create a git repository in your account based on this template and clone it onto your machine.

 The Unity project in the repo contains a scene from an interactive horror movie, in which the viewer finds an abandoned house in the woods.
 As it stands, the scene and the house it contains don’t really have the aesthetic of a horror movie (i.e. dark and scary)!
 In this practical class, you will fix this using a range of different lighting techniques.